Contact Our Team

 Driving while impaired by alcohol or any drug is often a deadly crime.
 We remain committed to eliminating impaired driving in Utah through extensive research, public awareness campaigns, and grant funding.
 Our team can provide information about enforcement, education, DUI checkpoints, and the E.A.S.Y. program that curtails the retail supply of alcohol to minors.

 Impaired Driving – Program Manager

 Underage Drinking – Program Manager

 Traffic Records Program

-Our records team works to ensure that complete, accurate, and timely traffic safety data are collected, analyzed, and made available for decision-making at the state, and local levels.
+Our records team ensures that complete, accurate, and timely traffic safety data are collected, analyzed, and made available for decision-making at the state and local levels.
 Analyzing reliable and accurate traffic records data is central to designing effective countermeasures that reduce traffic injuries and fatalities.
 Our F.A.R.S. and U.T.A.P.S. systems are state-of-the-art methods for collecting this data.

 Traffic Records – Program Manager